-A responsible email service provider (like Infusionsoft by Keap) will monitor for these email mistakes and educate senders to make sure the mistake is not repeated in the future.
+A responsible email service provider (like Keap) will monitor for these email mistakes and educate senders to make sure the mistake is not repeated in the future.
 To protect the reputation of the all emails sent through shared IP addresses, we strongly enforce our Acceptable Use Policy while being helpful, kind and respectful to users who unintentionally make mistakes with their email marketing program.
 This unfortunately cannot be said for a dedicated IP.
 Because the volume is much lower, the same kind of mistake can cause long-term reputation damage, which can then cause the receiving ESP to take permanent measures to prevent emails from the offending IP.

 Dedicated IPs work well when you have the need and the resources to maintain it